-GE Appliances, a subsidiary of General Electric Company (NYSE:GE), in collaboration with Local Motors, established FirstBuild, a new model for the appliance industry that allows concepts to rapidly reach the marketplace.
+GE Appliances, in collaboration with Local Motors, established FirstBuild, a new model for the appliance industry that allows concepts to rapidly reach the marketplace.
 Individuals design and submit ideas, and a community of home enthusiasts, designers, engineers and makers tests out the ideas and creates the products using Stratasys 3D printing technology.
 FirstBuild will then manufacture and deliver the next generation of major home appliances to customers.

 "The prospects of tapping into the hardware innovation scene are very promising," says Gilad Gans, Stratasys President of North America.
 "This is an outstanding opportunity to revolutionize the way things are made.
 This is an open-innovation environment where FirstBuild users will use our cutting-edge technology to accelerate product development phases and create real products."

 Stratasys 3D printers will go to work in the FirstBuild Microfactory located in Louisville, Ky., which is where ideas will come to grow into real products.
 3D printing along with woodworking, welding and other tools, will be used to test and build the initial products.
 The microfactory will produce products and sell them through FirstBuild’s website and retail store, located at the microfactory and through traditional retail channels.